 Summer is legitimately on.
 If you're not on a rooftop bar, you should be soaking up the sun at a summer music festival.
 In July, there's Pitchfork Music Festival for the indie kids, Chicago Open Air for the metal heads and a bunch of famous acts for everyone else—all taking over Chicago's best parks and arenas.
-You can see Andrew Bird at Ravinia, catch Jimmy Buffet at Wrigley Field or watch Solange close out Pitchfork in Union Park.
+You can see Andrew Bird at Ravinia, catch Kendrick Lamar at United Center or watch Solange close out Pitchfork in Union Park.
 Plus, there's Wicker Park Fest, West Fest and Tour de Fat, all packed with plenty of worthwhile acts to see.
 Explore our picks of the best concerts in Chicago in July.

 RECOMMENDED: Our complete calendar for concerts in Chicago

 If you thought the Grateful Dead's Fare Thee Well shows at Soldier Field marked the end of the legendary jam band... you were wrong.
 Made up of surviving core members of the Dead and fronted by guitarist John Mayer, Dead & Company reheats the familiar catalogue of genre-blending, psychedelic tracks.
 Our only question: With all the construction in Wrigleyville, where will diehard fans find room to hawk homemade tie-dye shirts and merchandise?

 Chicago's annual celebration of house music continues as a full-fledged two-day music festival in Jackson Park.
 Throughout the weekend, the Chosen Few DJs will be joined by guest selectors and live performers, including vocalists CeCe Peniston and Donna McGhee.